Healthy Spinach Artichoke Stuffed Mushrooms

 mushroom caps on a baking sheet

 STEP 1.
-Place the clean mushroom caps on the parchment-lined baking sheet.
+Place the prepared mushroom caps on the parchment-lined baking sheet.

 STEP 2.
 Heat olive oil in a heavy skillet over medium-high heat.
 Once the skillet is hot, add the onions and garlic, cook for a few minutes then reduce to medium heat and add the spinach and artichokes.
 Cook until the liquid from the spinach has been absorbed.